 How long do I have to register after my release on a felony sex crime?

-What information do I need to provide for the sex offender registry?
+What information do I need to provide for the sex offender registration?

 You must appear in person at your local sheriff’s office and present your driver’s license or other proof of residency, plus recent photographs.
 You’ll also be fingerprinted.
 Officials will pass this information on to school districts, day care centers, and other businesses related to children.